Raynos/delta-stream/README.md

 The second value is a time stamp which can be used for clever synchronization.

 The third value is a source identifier.
-It's used to identify who
+It's used to identify who created this delta

 ## Example